sokrypton/ColabDesign/af/README.md

 Minor changes changes include renaming intra_pae/inter_con to pae/con and inter_pae/inter_con to i_pae/i_con for clarity.
 - **28Feb2022** - We find backprop through structure module to be unstable, all functions have been updated to only use distogram by default.
 The definition of contact has changed to minimize entropy within distance cutoff.
 - **02May2022** - The `design.py` code has been split up into multiple python files under `src/`
+- **14May2022** - Adding support for partial hallucination (if you want to constrain one part and generate structure/sequence for rest).

 ### setup
 - **WARNING**: `af_backprop` installs a custom version of `alphafold`, so if already have `alphafold` installed, you may want to install within a new python/conda environment to avoid breaking existing projects.